 - Get the full text from the CU Libraries' physical collection:

-- Try the Document Delivery Pilot: request a PDF of a journal article from the print collections at the CU Libraries and PASCAL (excluding the Law Library)
+- Try Document Delivery: request a PDF of a journal article from the print collections at the CU Libraries and PASCAL (excluding the Law Library)

 - Retrieve the print journal from the appropriate collection in one of the CU Libraries

 - Get the full text from a library other than CU (if the CU Libraries does not own the journal/volume/year you're looking for in any format) through Interlibrary Loan.

 Some of the article databases available through the CU Libraries only include citation information about the article, while others include access to the full-text of the document, usually in either PDF or HTML format.

 In most article databases, when the full text isn't available, you will see a "Find it at CU" link.
 "Find it at CU" will link you from article citations to either the full text of the article, or give you information on where the article is available in print.

 Watch this short video (3:16) on using "Find it @ CU":

 If the particular article database you search does not have the full-text of the article available, nor a link to "Find it at CU," note the citation information of the article and follow the steps for finding a specific article on the "Get the full text" tab on this page.